Top 5 Orthopedic Doctors in Gurgaon

 Some of the common could be:

-• Sprains & – A sprain happens when the tough bands around your joints (ligaments) get stretched too far or even tear.
+• & – A sprain happens when the tough bands around your joints (ligaments) get stretched too far or even tear.
 This usually occurs when you suddenly twist, fall, or get hit in a way that bends your joint too much.
 Possible symptoms could be immediate, often sharp pain, along with swelling, bruising, tenderness, and difficulty in moving or bearing weight, with severity ranging from a mild stretch to a complete ligament tear.
 Strains are injuries where muscles or the tendons connecting them to bones get stretched or torn, usually from overstretching, sudden strong muscle contraction, or doing the same movement too many times.

 • – Joint injuries, particularly in the knee, are common in sports because the knee is a complicated joint that handles a lot of force and twisting.
 These injuries often involve the strong bands called ligaments (like the ACL, MCL, PCL, and LCL), which can tear from sudden stops, turns, or hits.
 This causes pain, swelling, makes the knee feel wobbly, and makes it hard to move.
 Another common knee problem is a tear in the cartilage cushions called menisci, which can happen from twisting or getting hit.
 This can lead to pain, swelling, a clicking feeling, and sometimes the knee can even get stuck.